How To Hunt Water Warthog

 When this fails get an even bigger branch and employ more help - if you can find anyone who wants to paddle in muddy water, with Water Warthogs!

-The sticks being used by the game scout are below the minimum calibre for most African countries.
+The sticks being used by the tracker are below the minimum calibre for most African countries.

 After and hour or so (or even years) if you are very very lucky you will get your specimen of the fabled Water Warthog.